 This winter, during a 3-day vacation in San Diego, we spent one entire day in the San Diego Zoo Safari Park.
 Our party of seven included three kids between 9 and 12 years old and four adults, two of whom are active seniors.
 (Disclosure: Four tickets were provided to us by the San Diego Zoo public relations department.)

 The Safari Park, founded as a place to study, rehabilitate, and breed animals in environments similar to their native habitats, is truly enormous.
-Located about 30 miles from the San Diego Zoo, the Safari Park (originally called the San Diego Wild Animal Park) supplied animals to the Zoo, but was not itself a tourist destination, only a conservation center.
+Located about 30 miles from the San Diego Zoo, the Safari Park (originally called the San Diego Wild Animal Park) used to supply animals to the Zoo, but was not itself a tourist destination, only a conservation center.
 Eventually it opened its doors to visitors.
+Now it’s a fantastic family destination.

 We all loved the destination: the exhibits are beautifully done; guests have good access to the animals; and, there are host of interactive activities to select from, including behind-the-scenes tours.
 But watch out: The special experiences require additional fees, and they are pricey.

-Add-ons include more spectacular safari tours ($50 each); entering the lorakeet cage (free, but a container of food which lures them to you costs $5 and each child will want one); a carousel ($6 for unlimited rides), and more.
+Add-ons include more spectacular safari tours ($90 each); entering the lorikeet cage (free, but a container of food that lures them to you costs $5 and each child will want one); a carousel ($6 for unlimited rides), and more.

 We did not bring our own food, as we were staying in a hotel in Coronado.
 The food was standard amusement park level in quality and prices.

-There is a small playground in the park and a lot of ground to cover.
-You'll definitely want a stroller if you own one.
+There are a number of play areas in the park and a lot of ground to cover.
+You’ll definitely want a stroller if you have a toddler.

 Where is the Safari Park?